TanghuiL/Ethnicity-classifier/README.md

 20180413 -- Need more face images belonging to  the following ethinc groups:

+	1) Middle Eastern American

-	1) Native American and Alaska Native
+	2) Native American and Alaska Native

-	2) Native Hawaiian and Other Pacific Islander
+	3) Native Hawaiian and Other Pacific Islander

 * Issues: